 Take an active role in your health care.
 Make written notes about questions or concerns you have.
 This can help you keep track of issues to discuss with your health care team.
 You may find it helpful to take someone with you to your medical appointments.
 Taking notes during appointments can be helpful, too.
 Reviewing the notes later will help you remember what was discussed.

 Understand the treatment plan your doctor is recommending.
 Many factors need to be considered in choosing the treatment that’s best for you.
 To be sure you’re comfortable with the treatment plan your doctor has proposed, consider getting a second opinion.

 Share your concerns and feelings.
 Talk with family and friends about how you’re coping.
-Let your loved ones show their concern for you by helping out in practical ways (doing household chores, driving you to medical appointments, listening when you need a sympathetic ear).
+Let your loved ones show their concern for you by helping out in practical ways such as driving you to medical appointments, doing household chores or simply listening when you need to talk.

 Consider joining a support group.
 A support group connects you with others going through a similar situation.
 You can share experiences and learn from each other.
 CancerCare’s support groups are led by professional oncology social workers.
-We offer face-to-face support groups, as well as telephone and online groups for those who aren’t able to travel.
+We offer face-to-face support groups, as well as telephone and online groups.

 Ask about support resources in your community.
 Community groups that provide support for people with cancer may be able to offer volunteer drivers, respite care and other services.
 Talk to a social worker about the kinds of help that may be available in your community.